Skip to content

 Method 1: Using the Moviepy library

-The moviepy is a Python library for video editing in which you can read and write all common video and audio formats.
+MoviePy is an external library for video editing, allowing you to read and write all common video and audio formats.

 First, we will load a video file using the VideoFileClip() function and then use the .audio property to extract audio from it.